calico/borzoi/README.md

 pip install -e .
 ```

-The baskerville and borzoi repositories further depend on a number of python packages (which are automatically installed with borzoi).
-See **setup.cfg** for a complete list of dependencies.
+These repositories further depend on a number of python packages (which are automatically installed with borzoi).
+See **setup.cfg** for a complete list.
 The most important version dependencies are:
 - Python == 3.9
 - Tensorflow == 2.11.0